ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management.md

     }
     ```

-1. Configure the API key for your Device Management account.

-   If you don't have an API key available, then log in to [Device Management Portal](https://portal.mbedcloud.com/), navigate to `Access Management` and `API keys`, and create a new one.
-Then specify the API key as the global `mbed` configuration:
+1. Configure the API key for your Device Management account by specifying the API key as the global `mbed` configuration:

     ```
     $ mbed config -G CLOUD_SDK_API_KEY <your-api-key>
     ```

+    <span class="tips">If you don't have an API key available, then log in to [Device Management Portal](https://portal.mbedcloud.com/), navigate to `Access Management` and `API keys`, and create a new one.</span>

 1. Install the Device Management certificate: